 Some employers offer access to an FSA or HSA to allow employees to set aside tax-free money that can later be used for a qualified procedure such as LASIK.
-For 2022, the U.S. Internal Revenue Service currently caps contributions to health savings accounts at $3,650 for an individual HSA or up to $7,300 in a family HSA plan.
-The IRS limits the pre-tax contributions to an FSA for 2022 to $2,850 for the tax year.
-Importantly, there are new rules governing how account holders can use their 2021 account funds which potentially gives you access to even more money.
+For 2023, the U.S. Internal Revenue Service currently caps contributions to health savings accounts at $3,850 for an individual HSA or up to $7,750 in a family HSA plan.
+The IRS limits the pre-tax contributions to an FSA for 2023 to $3,050 for the tax year.
 Check with your benefits manager for details.

 3. Bonuses, Gifts, and Refunds

 Did you get a stimulus check from the 2020 CARES Act?
 It is a great example of an unexpected financial windfall.
 Bonuses from your existing job or a signing bonus from a new one, cash gifts, and tax refunds are other examples.
 If laser vision correction is a priority for you, these windfalls are a great way to help you make it a reality.

 4. Check-in with Human Resources